Beneath A Dappled Sky

 You get it, don't you?

-the celebration of life we went to that day for my nephew who died in an accident in March.
+I couldn't sleep Saturday night and I got up to journal.
+I wrote about what was going on in my life like the celebration of life we went to that day for my nephew who died in an accident in March.
 It was good to remember Mark with friends.
 But it was also hard to go through it again.
 I wrote about a friendship that is torn, can it be mended?
 I can only hope and pray.
 About our church and people who are hurting.
 About the hail storm that came through and totaled our camper and broke windows in the house.
 About writing my book and a question that came up.

 The last line I wrote - "Maybe I need to see Dr. Anna this week."